LHNCBC/lforms/form_definition.md

           user will be required to provide an answer.
 If you set "max" to "*", the list becomes multi-select.
 (Other possibilities are not yet supported.)
-        * _answerRequired - If true, the field will complain if the user leaves it blank.
 * <a name="items"></a><b>items</b> - This is an array of form questions and sections.
-Questions and sections (containing sub-questions) mostly represented the same in this array, but a section will contain its own "items" array to specify what it contains.
-Sections can be nested, but more than six levels of nesting will not look very good.
+Questions and sections (containing sub-questions) are mostly represented the same in this array, but a section will contain its own "items" array to specify what it contains.
+Sections can be nested to create sub-sections, so that the definition forms tree-like structure with questions at the leaf nodes.
 Each question/section in the array is represented by a hash with the following keys:

     * questionCode - (required) A code identifying the question or section.
+      This code needs to be unique among its sibling questions.
     * questionCardinality - This controls whether the there is a button for adding another of this question/section.
 It is a hash with "min" and "max" keys, and by default both of those are "1" (i.e., not repeatable).